FOSSEE/st-scripts/getting_started_with_lists/script.rst

 ..
 R14

-Just like we can append elements to a list we can also remove them.
+Just like we can append elements to a list, we can also remove them.
 There are two ways of doing it.
 One is by using index.

 ..
 L14